1930s in film: Events

-The 1930s was a decade of political turmoil and economic problems; the Great Depression had affected the entire world, and Europe was dealing with both the fallout of World War I and the economic hardships of the time, both of which resulted in the rise of fascist political movements.
-The uncertainty of the era resulted in the widespread popularity of fantastical escapist fiction.
-Swashbuckling adventures and the safe scares of the Universal Classic Monsters were highly successful during this period.
+The 1930s was a decade of political turmoil and economic problems; the Great Depression affected the entire world, and Europe was dealing with both the fallout of World War I and the economic hardships of the time, both of which resulted in the rise of fascist political movements.
+The uncertainty resulted in the widespread popularity of fantastical escapist fiction.
+Swashbuckling adventures and the safe scares of the Universal Classic Monsters were highly successful.

-Many full-length films were produced during the decade of the 1930s.
-Sound films – the so-called "talkies" – were a global phenomenon by the early 1930s.
+Many full-length films were produced in the 1930s.
+Sound films ("talkies") were a global phenomenon by the early 1930s.
 Advances in color film included Technicolor and Kodachrome.

-1930 marks the start of what is considered to be the 'golden age' of Hollywood, a period which lasted through at least the 1940s.
-The studio system was at its highest in the 30s, with studios having great control over a film's creative decision.
-This included the creation of the Hay's Code, which was the first large scale attempt at organized censorship of Hollywood films.
+The year 1930 is the start of "the golden age of Hollywood", which through at least the 1940s.
+The studio system was at its height in the 1930s, studios having great control over a film's creative decision.
+This included the creation of the Hays Code, which was the first large scale attempt at organized censorship of Hollywood films.

 This was also a decade in which many memorable stars made their careers and saw their earliest starring roles.